anish2dev/anish26.me/content/hero/index.md

 ---
 title: "👋 Hello, I'm"
 name: "Anish Sharma"
-subtitle: "🚀 Tech Explorer!"
+subtitle: "Web Developer & Student"
-buttonText: "Let's Create!"
+buttonText: "Let's Build"
 ---

-👨‍💻 **Tech Enthusiast & 11th Grader** 👨‍🎓

-Greetings!
-I'm Anish Sharma, an aspiring 11th Grade student, deeply intrigued by **Web Development** and **Data Science**.
-I specialize in the MERN stack, proficient in crafting dynamic web applications using MongoDB, Express.js, React.js, and Node.js.
-Additionally, I've honed my skills in Discord.js for building interactive bots and have experience in developing Petrodectoy panels for efficient management of resources.

-I'm on a journey of continuous learning and application, eager to collaborate and create something remarkable. 🌟 Ready to join forces and craft the future together?
+**12th Grade Student | Web Development**

+I'm Anish Sharma, a 12th-grade student who enjoys working on websites and tech projects.
+I use the **MERN Stack** (MongoDB, Express.js, React.js, Node.js) to build simple and useful web apps.

+I've also made some bots using **Discord.js** and built **Petrodectoy panels** to help manage resources.

+I'm still learning and always looking for chances to work on real projects and improve my skills.